Japan ruling party elects Yoshihide Suga to succeed Shinzo Abe as prime minister

 But Suga admitted on Sunday he lacked Abe’s “truly amazing” diplomatic skills and said he would still consult with his predecessor, who won high marks from many Japanese for adeptly handling a tricky relationship with President Trump.

 Domestically, Suga will stress economic revival over rigid infection control in the battle against coronavirus, pledging to “tackle the economy with full force so that we can regain our ordinary life as soon as possible.”
+Getting that balance right will be his first major challenge, experts said.

-But he has courted controversy by suggesting another rise in consumption tax could be needed; previous increases under Abe twice caused the economy to contract.
+Suga has also courted controversy by suggesting another rise in consumption tax could be needed; previous increases under Abe twice caused the economy to contract.

 But while Suga is likely to follow Abe’s line, he comes from a very different background.